italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 During the "Network planning" process different types of service relevant for the applications, use cases and scenarios (identified in {{approve-plug}}) will be explores and specific approaches to realizing each resulting type of service will be determined.
 This will result in design of specific "service realization" patterns and templates that will be used in later stages of the process.
 The approach to deploying each service type is defined for each operational context (application etc.)

-As a result of the planning exercise a volumes required of each pluggable type&version will be known and purchasing can be initiated.
+As a result of the planning exercise, numbers of each pluggable type&version required will be known and purchasing can be initiated.
 The purchased pluggables will be added to the inventory and spares holdings.

 {: #service-demand}
 ## Dealing with service demand

 The planning exercise leads to optical infrastructure requirements with some timetable for deployment.
 The "Optical infrastructure" is designed (using the patterns/templates designed in {{planning-network}}.
-The infrastructure will be deployed as appropriate based upon predicted and actual service demand.
+The infrastructure will be deployed as appropriate based upon predicted and actual service demand etc.

 When optical "services demand" is received, perhaps to provide underlay for the packet network or driven by a specific service contract, optical network analysis is carried out to evaluate how to efficiently and effectively achieve the specific service demanded.
-This analysis will consider the whole optical network including the plugs and ROADMs etc. In most cases this "Service design" will use patterns/templates constructed in {{planning-network}} in conjunction with relevant capability information on the pluggable type&version.
+This analysis will consider the whole optical network including the plugs and ROADMs etc. In most cases this "Service design" will use patterns/templates constructed in {{planning-network}} in conjunction with relevant capability information for the pluggable type&version.

 Prior to progressing further it is important to note that pluggables are highly valuable, and correspondingly expensive.
 They are deployed in a controlled fashion.
 There are a range of policies for deployment of pluggables.

-In some cases, at one extreme end of the range of policy choices, an operator may choose to fully populate a packet device with a selection of plugs and may cable them to adjacent ROADMS.
-However, it is more likely that pluggable deployment will be on a just-in-time basis, at the other extreme end of the range of policy choices, so the pluggable is not deployed (and hence is not cabled) until the solution to realization of the optical service has been determined.
+In some cases, at one extreme end of the range of policy choices, an operator may decide to fully populate a packet device with a selection of pluggables and may cable them to adjacent ROADMS.
+However, it is more likely that pluggable deployment will be on a just-in-time basis, at the other end of the range of policy choices, so a pluggable is not deployed (and hence is not cabled) until the solution to realization of the optical service has been determined.

 Regardless of the pluggable deployment approach, the pluggable capability will be accounted for in the optical network analysis activity.
-Where the pluggable is present, the range of installed pluggables constrain the possible realizations, where the pluggables have not been deployed all approved pluggables (type&version) could be considered during the analysis, although packet device capability to support pluggables will need to be considered which may eliminate some pluggables.
-In addition, if there is some urgency, the availability of the type of pluggable to the installation engineer and/or in the local spares holding inventory must also be considered.
+Where pluggables are present, the range of installed pluggables constrain the possible realizations, where the pluggables have not been deployed all approved pluggables (type&version) could be considered during the analysis, although capability of the relevant packet devices to support specific pluggables will also need to be considered, and this may eliminate some pluggables.
+In addition, if there is some urgency, the availability of the type of pluggable to the installation engineer and/or in the local spares holding inventory may also be considered.

 The optical design will be "validated" in terms of "viability" and compatibility prior to proceeding.
-This analysis takes into account the full definitions of the pluggable type&versions of interest where each is defined in a corresponding and referenced manifest.
+This analysis takes into account the full definitions of the pluggable type&versions of interest, where each is defined in a corresponding and referenced manifest.

 {: #install-operate}
 ## Installing and operationalising the pluggable

 Once the design is available, any necessary physical installation exercise (pluggable installation, cabling etc.) is carried out, driven by "Work orders" that identify the type&version of pluggable to instal etc.

 On detection of the pluggable instance, the control system will validate that the work order has been carried out correctly.
 To do this, the full type&version of the pluggable is read and compared with the intent.
-Where there are discrepancies, either a work order is constructed to correct the installation error, or the detected pluggable type&version is evaluated for compatibility with the specific design.
-This is done using the Manifest for that type&version.
+Where there are discrepancies, either a work order is constructed to correct the installation error after the detected pluggable type&version is evaluated for compatibility with the specific design.
+This evaluation is done using the Manifest for that type&version.
 It is possible that the type&version may be acceptable although perhaps a little more expensive than the optimum choice etc.

 Once the type&version of pluggable has been confirmed, the cabling to the pluggable will be validated and the service set up and validated.
 Depending upon the operator practices, there may be an extensive service test phase prior to handing over the service.
 The service may not be enabled immediately, but will be at some point after which the service will become operational.
 From this point on, normal live service/equipment management/control will be active.

 Beyond this point normal operational activities such as engineering works, restoration, upgrade, fault location etc. will be carried out.
-Clearly, there is also the reverse sequence which includes deactivating a service and removing the plug and there are also various edits and refinements that result from changes in demand and changes in understanding of the service needs etc. These steps have been omitted at this stage as the initial list above is sufficient to the develop a deep understanding of the control of the plugs.
+Clearly, there is also the reverse sequence which includes deactivating a service and removing the plug and there are also various edits and refinements that result from changes in demand and changes in understanding of the service needs etc. These steps have not been covered at this stage as the initial list above is sufficient to the develop a deep understanding of the control of the plugs.
 Further stages will be added in a future version of this document.

-In addition, during transition towards a more automated future, there are processes related to discovery of existing network etc. In many of these processes, some degree of understanding of pluggable (any equipment) capability is relevant and the approach using manifests appears appropriate.
+In addition, during transition towards a more automated future, there are processes related to discovery of existing network etc. In many of these processes the current state of the network is understood including the type&version of each pluggable.
+Some degree of understanding of capability of pluggables (and any other equipment) is relevant.
+The approach using manifests appears appropriate to gain this understanding.

 {: #express-capabilities}
 ## Expressing capabilities

 As highlighted above, prior to installation of an optical pluggable in a device (with packet functions etc.), various research, approval, planning and design activities must be carried out (as they would be for any hardware).
 All of these activities will require information on the capabilities of the pluggable.

 Detailed information on the capability of the pluggable is required long before it is installed and operating.
 This points to the need for a model of capability (of a type of pluggable) that is independent of the model of a running instance (and hence points to decoupling of the model of capability from the model of the operation of the pluggable).
-This also suggest that discovery of capability detail from the pluggable is not sufficient for deployment (although it may be useful in a lab context).
+This also suggest that discovery of capability detail from the pluggable is not sufficient/appropriate for deployment (although it may be useful in a lab context).

 A machine interpretable definition/specification for the pluggable should be available (independent of the pluggable instance) for each pluggable type&version where the statement of type&version (complete type&version) used is to the degree sufficient to precisely identify the relevant (unique) definition/specification.
-The complete type&version may include hardware type&version, firmware type&version and software type&version details where the firmware/software influences the operation/control of the pluggable.
+The complete type&version may include hardware type&version, firmware type&version and software type&version details (where the firmware/software influences the operation/control of the pluggable).
 This is essentially the type&version used when considering spares holding and like-for-like replacement in the field.

 From this perspective, all that is required from a running pluggable is to report the complete type&version detail so that this can be confirmed as the right type&version.
 The type&version can be used to reference the relevant unique specification.